Switch Island

 Switch Island is a major road junction near Aintree in Merseyside, England, in the Metropolitan Borough of Sefton.
 The junction is at the western terminus of both the M57 and M58 motorways, which converge on the A59 trunk road, the north-south route from Liverpool.
 The junction is also the terminus of the A5036, a road which serves the Port of Liverpool, and the A5758 which serves as a bypass for the village of Thornton.

 For the period between the 1930s and mid 1970s, the island was a simple roundabout formation until the arrival of the motorways.
 The junction was significantly expanded in 1980 and was initially planned to be an interim layout, however subsequent additions and amendments throughout the years, separate to the original intentions, has transformed it from the original roundabout design and then-envisaged grade separated junction.

 The junction carries up to 100,000 vehicles a day with continued improvements being a priority for National Highways.
 The through route of the dual carriageway is not the A59 south to the A59 north, but from the A5036 south to the A59 north, effectively resulting in two motorways and the port road feeding onto the A59 through route.
 Switch Island has been described as one of England’s busiest motorway junctions and is prone to traffic collisions due to its extensive utilisation and inadequate layout.

 History

 Original formation

 The junction originates from the construction of Dunnings Bridge Road during the 1930s, linking what is now known as the A59 to the A5036 (then known as the A567 road).
-A simple roundabout was constructed sometime during the 1930s - 1940s and remained in this unchanged configuration until construction of the M57 motorway reached the island in 1974.
+Starting as a simple t-junction, a roundabout appeared on maps from the late 1930s.
+The etymology of the name "switch island" is uncertain, although references to the new "switch road" linking Maghull to northern Liverpool appeared in 1938 upon the link road's opening.
+The earliest media references to "switch island" can be dated to the mid-1950s.

-The original island remained virtually unchanged for almost 40 years, until the new motorway joined the road and the original island fell out of use as the layout around it changed to accommodate roads for the motorway junction.
-A road map from 1975 shows the original island alongside new roads to the east connecting the motorway, despite suggesting it was not functional in its original roundabout configuration.
+The junction remained unchanged until construction of the M57 motorway in 1974, when the original island fell out of use as the layout around it changed to accommodate motorway junction roads.
+A road map from 1975 shows the original island alongside new roads to the east connecting the motorway.